 Medical ketogenic diets are carefully tailored to individual patients, have potential side effects, and should only be used under the care of medical professionals.
 Ketogenic diets can help improve most symptoms associated with Glut1 Deficiency, but often do not completely control them.
 Other forms of treatment are currently under investigation by Glut1 Deficiency researchers, but as of now there are no other available treatments approved specifically to treat the underlying mechanisms of Glut1 Deficiency.

 It can take some time for the full potential of the diet to take effect, and adjustments and modifications are sometimes required with the parameters of the diet (ratio, calories, protein levels, number and timing of meals, fat sources, etc.).
-Anticonvulsant medications can often be reduced or discontinued, as they are generally not very effective in treating the seizures caused by Glut1 Deficiency because they do address the underlying disease mechanisms.
+Anticonvulsant medications can often be reduced or discontinued, as they are generally not very effective in treating the seizures caused by Glut1 Deficiency because they do not address the underlying disease mechanisms.
 However, it is not unusual for children with Glut1 Deficiency to remain on and benefit from a single anticonvulsant along with the diet.